ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/RemoteControlComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real` (can include `%` suffix for percentage of main object health)
-- **Description**: Maximum health for this sensor component.
+- **Description**: Maximum health for this remote control component.
 Higher values increase durability.
 Can be specified as absolute value (e.g., `100.0`) or percentage of main object's max health (e.g., `50%`).
 If percentage is used (contains `%` suffix), [MaxHealthValueType](#maxhealthvaluetype) is automatically set to `PERCENTAGE` during parsing.
 At initialization, percentage values are calculated as a percentage of the main object's max health.
 - **Default**: `0.0`
 - **Example**: `MaxHealth = 100.0` or `MaxHealth = 50%`